The PIPA Trial closes to recruitment on 31st March. If you would like to take part, please sign up before then.

 Participants involved in the trial will be randomly allocated to receive either the personalised programme, with up to 9 modules delivered weekly, or a standard educational package in which parents receive 5 weekly online factsheets about adolescent development.
 We will measure the levels of depression and anxiety in the young people before and after the parents complete the intervention and then 12 months later.
 We will also be looking at young people’s ability to regulate emotion and their quality of life.

-This research is funded by the National Institute for Health Research (NIHR) under the Grants for Public Health Research [project number: 17/04/34].
+This research is funded by the National Institute for Health and Care Research (NIHR) under the Grants for Public Health Research [project number: 17/04/34].
 The views expressed in this video are those of the trial team and not necessarily those of the NIHR or the Department of Health and Social Care.

 To evaluate the effect of the personalised programme on severity of depressive symptoms in young people at high-risk of developing affective disorders.